#BlogToPM

 International Airport.
 I took another flight and then an Alto ride to my home

 in Ranchi.
-While my family greeted me and their 4 year old grandson with warm
+While my family greeted their 4-year-old grandson and me with warm

-hugs and merriment , I noticed an 8 year old child, clad in over sized faded tee-shirt(
+hugs and merriment, I noticed an 8-year-old child, clad in an oversized faded tee-shirt(

 I faintly remembered it was my elder brother’s) and pajamas, staring blankly at

 me.
-The sight of my 4 year old kid excited him though, as he smiled at Manavi's antics in the patio.
+The sight of my 4-year-old kid excited him, though, as he smiled at Manavi's antics on the patio.

 “ यह हमारा नया नौकर है ,” my mom uttered carelessly.